-Miller’s studies of Daniel 8:14 led him to announce that Jesus would return in October 1844.
+They believed that Jesus would return in October 1844.

-And when Jesus did not come on the said date, many were greatly disappointed and many left the movement.
+And when Jesus did not come on the said date, many were greatly disappointed and left the movement.

 But a number went back to the study of Scriptures.

 They found that they had made a mistake.
-They had originally thought that the cleansing of the sanctuary, written about in Daniel 8:14, meant the Second Coming of Christ and the cleansing of the earth with fire.
+They had originally thought that the cleansing of the sanctuary, written about in Daniel 8:14, meant the second coming of Christ and the cleansing of the earth with fire.

-But after careful study, they discovered that it actually pointed to the start of the antitypical day of atonement in the sanctuary in heaven.
+But after careful study, they discovered that it actually pointed to the start of the antitypical Day of Atonement in the sanctuary in heaven.

 So, for the next 19 years, they were known as the Advent Movement.
 As they studied further, they discovered other forgotten Bible truths: